 Photograph (framed) of the Braes, granary and old pier in Granary Lane or Gas Lane at that time.

 The pier at Newport around 1840, with the steamship Union.
 Tayfield House is in the background and Seamills Cottage is the only other building still standing.
+Also visible is Chapel House on the left, and the Seamills beyond the pier.

 This small yacht is the Aeolus, launched and named at the old pier by Mrs Dunlop of Kilnburn, probably in early 1960s.
 Some of the older Newport boys had restored the yacht on the beach.
 Up above on the right the residents of the old granary have a grandstand view of proceedings.
 Note the large ...